Nerotek01/BedWars/README.md

 ---

-## Installation
+## Installation (Zero Dependencies)

-1. Stop the server.
+**BedWars Ultimate has no external dependencies besides PlaceholderAPI.
+No Vault, no Citizens, no economy plugins, no party plugins – everything is built‑in and ready to run immediately.**
+Even the internal party system and token economy work out of the box without any extra setup.

-2. Place `BedWars.jar` into `plugins/`.
+1. Place `BedWars.jar` into your server’s `plugins/` folder.
-3. Install **PlaceholderAPI** (plugin will not start without it).
+2. Make sure **PlaceholderAPI** is installed (the plugin will not start without it; this is the only requirement).
-4. Start the server – all configs and the PAPI expansion are generated automatically.
+3. Start the server.
+All configuration files and the dedicated PAPI expansion are created automatically.
-5. Edit `config.yml` with your database credentials and server type.
+4. Open `config.yml`, enter your MongoDB credentials (or leave SQLite for testing) and choose your server type.
-6. Use `/bw setup` to create your first arena interactively.
+5. Use `/bw setup` – an interactive wizard will guide you through creating your first arena in under a minute.
-7. Reload or restart.
-Done.
+6. That’s it.
+You’re ready to play.
+No additional downloads, no dependency hell.

 ---